Refactorings by Smells

 Sometimes, it is argued that unlabeled, undocumented data is harder to tamper with.
 But such a tactic alone does not qualify as a sound security solution.
 It harms maintainability because it increases the risk of introducing bugs because of a lack of clarity for maintainers and auditors, not just attackers.

-Sloppy or ill-motivated naming conventions
+Sloppy naming

 • Rename Operation (Show Details ) (Hide Details )

-Knowing something that nobody else knows might be seen as a pragmatic approach to achieving job security; obscuring operation names might be part of such a strategy.
-However, the attitude driving such naming decisions can be considered unprofessional (or even unethical); API design and documentation should be seen as a service provided to the client community (and other stakeholders).
 Another example of good intentions gone wrong is trying to be funny when naming program(ming) artifacts; endpoint and operation names are not the most suited places for humor or irony because they distract from the facts.

 Spike load